GE2025: WP unveils third batch of potential candidates, including senior counsel Harpreet Singh

 HARPREET SINGH NEHAL

-Mr Singh, who is the father of four children aged 22 to 29, also sits on Harvard Law School’s Leadership Council of Asia.
+A father of four children aged 22 to 29, he also sits on Harvard Law School’s Leadership Council of Asia.

 According to the party, he has been involved in the WP since around 2021, first assisting at Meet-the-People Sessions in Serangoon.
-Since August 2023, he has been active in house visits and sales of the party's newsletter, Hammer.
+Since August 2023, he has been active in house visits and sales of the party's Hammer newsletter.

+“The big question on everyone’s mind is this - why am I doing this?
+Why is this senior counsel leaving what is a comfortable life, aligning himself with the opposition Workers’ Party?” said Mr Harpreet Singh.

+“It's for this reason, our country is at a turning point, and we need every concerned Singaporean to step forward and speak up about the issues that matter.“The future doesn’t write itself, we shape it, you and I.”

 SUFYAN MIKHAIL PUTRA MOHD KAMIL